Balancing permuted copies of multigraphs and integer matrices: Conclusion

 In balancing a multigraph or matrix, we have allowed all permutations to be used.
 A natural next question is to consider a subgroup $\Gamma \le \Sym_n$ of allowed permutations and aim to balance $A$ with least positive coefficient sum $\bal_\Gamma(A)$.
 In contrast with Corollary~\ref{cor:bound}, we found that there exist $5 \times 5$ matrices whose balancing index over the alternating group is $60$.
 When $\Gamma$ is $2$-transitive, a completely symmetric matrix always results from the sum of all $A^\sigma$, $\sigma \in \Gamma$.
 Even if $\Gamma$ is not $2$-transitive, one might classify the matrices $A$ which can be balanced under $\Gamma$.

 A related notion is balancing in a block-diagonal sense.
 To offer a concrete instance of this, consider an $r$-partite graph $G$ on vertex set $[n] \times [r]$ with vertex partition $\{[n] \times \{1\}, \dots, [n] \times \{r\}\}$.
-If we allow those permutations $\Sym_n \wr \Sym_r$ which stabilize the partition, one can ask for the least positive sum of coefficients producing a $\lambda$-fold complete $r$-partite graph; in terms of adjacency matrices, the target is $\lam J_n \otimes (J_r-I_r)$.
+If we allow those permutations $\Sym_n \wr \Sym_r$ which stabilize the partition, one can ask for the least positive sum of coefficients producing a $\lambda$-fold complete $r$-partite graph.
 The special case when $G$ consists of $n$ disjoint cliques $K_r$ transverse to the partition gives a signed analog of resolvable transversal designs.

 Another variation arises from a restriction that coefficients $c_\sigma$ be nonnegative integers.
 This can be viewed as an extension of the problem of computing Frobenius numbers, and also includes the existence question for balanced incomplete block designs.
 For these reasons, the problem is expected to be hard in general.
 Still, there are likely accessible and interesting questions in this direction.
 Applications of designs, say to numerical integration or the design of statistical experiments, may invite extensions to a multigraph or matrix setting and serve as additional motivation.